GigiLi89/pu90px/TESTING.md

 All errors from JSHint indicating ES6 errors which will be ignored after consulting my mentor and tutor.

+#### PEP8 CI Python Linter

+I used Code Institutes PEP8 Python Linter to help me find the errors.
+Nothing major, just missing a blank line here and there and that is fixed.

 ### Google Chrome Dev Tools

 Was throwing console errors about third party cookie, this is caused because of the content upload via Django admin.
 I've added a sessions_cookie_name to None in the settings.py.
 I have commented the code out for now since login to admin panel doesn't work if it's on but I have still stored it in the settings.py file.